mhgn/Shell-Scripting/README.md

 # Shell-Scripting

-1.It Display All The File Whose Size Is Zero.
+1.It Display Number Of File Whose Size Is Zero And List All Files.